-Conservation Area).
-The Parish Council believes there is a sound case for extending the boundaries of the conservation areas beyond the historic buildings in order to also include protecting their setting, and will press East Hampshire District Council to enact those boundary changes.
+Street Conservation Area).
+The Parish Council believes there is a sound case for extending the boundaries of the conservation areas beyond the historic buildings in order to also include protecting

-7.040 There are 40 Listed Buildings and 4 listed tombs in the Parish.
+7.031 There are 40 Listed Buildings and 4 listed tombs in the Parish.
 These are nationally listed buildings which are of special architectural or historic interest: they cannot be demolished, extended, or altered without listed building consent.